stastnypremysl/lsql-csv/README.md

     /etc/passwd -d:

-Currently, CHARs, which are also quotes in Lsql, are not supported.
+Currently, comma and CHARs, which are also quotes in Lsql, are not supported.

 #### If block
 This block always begins with if.
 They accept arithmetic expression, which should be convertable to bool - either string "false"/"true", int (0 false, anything else true) or bool.
+Rows with true are printed or aggregated, rows with false are skipped.

 Filtering is done before the aggregation.

-You can imagine if statement as where clause in SQL.
+You can imagine if block as where clause in SQL.

 #### By block
 This statement always begins with `by` and the rest of the block is select expression.
 There can be only one By block in the whole command.

+The by block is used to group the resulting set by the given atoms.

 You can imagine by block as the group by clause in SQL.